Call2Teams - Customers

 It is normal for Microsoft to delay the appearance of the Dial Pad in Teams for several hours after a user is correctly configured.

-The Calls icon and Dial Pad appears in the Microsoft Teams client when a user has the correct ‘phone system’ license and the configuration is completed for the user to make calls.
+The Calls icon and Dial Pad only appear in the Microsoft Teams client when a user has the correct ‘phone system’ license and the configuration is completed for the user to make calls.

-a) The user does not have a phone number applied in the Office 365 admin center
+- The user does not have a phone number applied in the Office 365 admin center.

 The Sync Now feature should apply phone numbers to users in Office 365.
 If this has not been successful, there is a manual check to ensure the phone number is correctly applied to the user and that this number matches the number assigned in the portal.